agrilens/docs/README.md

 ## Project Status

-- Currently we are gathering more detailed requirements, prototyping key parts of the product, and writing production code
+- The latest build of the project is deployed at [Agrilens-web](https://agrilens-web.web.app/).
+- We are iterating on the application's design and incorporating end user and stakeholder feedback.
 - For questions or suggestions about the project or documentation, please contact Jessica or Blair.

 ---